 Organizational and constitutional issues are dealt with and brought before the voting membership by the JOCO Board of Directors.
 Voting members must be Jaguar owners but membership is open to enthusiasts who do not yet have their own Cat.

-The club was first formed in September 1961 under the name of Jaguar Club of Oregon; it never grew very large and was mainly a social club, with little car related activity.
-The annual “July Jaunt” and Christmas Party were the first big events.
-The major achievement of the club was to help organize the first of the interstate meets involving Washington, Oregon and California Jaguar clubs.
+The club was first formed in September 1961 under the name of Jaguar Club of Oregon; it never grew very large and was mainly a social club, with little car-related activity.
+The annual “July Jaunt” and Christmas Party were the Club’s first big events.
+The major achievement of the Club was to help organize the first of the interstate meets involving Washington, Oregon and California Jaguar clubs.
 The first of these was in 1964 at Medford with 45 cars and 90 people taking part.
 In 1965 the meet was held in Coos Bay and in 1966, the meet was held in Bend where it was called the ‘Tri-State Meet”.

-“Western States” which has grown to over 150 Jaguars, continues to be held on every even year.
-The “All British Field Meet” was first held in 1976 at Blue Lake Park.
-The next year, the Jaguar Owners Club again held the JCNA Concours at the Blue Lake Park and invited other British cars to join the event.
-From that evolved the “All British Field Meet has grown significantly and is organized annually by a group of British Car Clubs.
+“Western States”, which has grown to over 150 participating Jaguars, continues to be held on every even year.
+The “All British Field Meet”, originally created by JOCO, was first held in 1976 at Blue Lake Park just east of Portland.
+The following year, our Jaguar Owners Club again held the JCNA Concours at the Blue Lake Park and invited other British cars to join the event.
+From that evolved the “All British Field Meet” which has grown significantly and is organized annually by a group of British Car Clubs.
 ABFM has come to be recognized as the largest annual gathering of British vehicles west of the Mississippi River.

 In the field of Concours d’ elegance, JOCO has had numerous Jaguars that have been “National Champions”.
 We’ve grown considerably from 5 members in 1968 to an average of 100 members today.
 Members’ cars range from the rare and early classic Jaguars to the latest models.